-where number is a number, see numbers, page 502
+where number is a number, see numbers, page 513

-where symbol is a defined symbol, see define symbol directive, page 500 and --config_def, page 307 and where func-operator is one of these function-like operators:
+where symbol is a defined symbol, see define symbol directive, page 511 and --config def, page 317 and where func-operator is one of these function-like operators:

-minimum(expr,expr) Returns the smallest of the two parameters. maximum(expr,expr) Returns the largest of the two parameters. isempty(r) Returns True if the region is empty, otherwise False. isdefinedsymbol(expr-symbol) Returns True if the expression symbol is defined, otherwise False. start(r) Returns the lowest address in the region. end(r) Returns the highest address in the region. size(r) Returns the size of the complete region.
+minimum (expr, expr)

+Returns the smallest of the two parameters.

+Returns the largest of the two parameters.

+Returns True if the region is empty, otherwise False.

+isdefinedsymbol(expr-symbol Returns True if the expression symbol is defined, otherwise False.

+start(r)

+Returns the lowest address in the region.

+end(r)

+Returns the highest address in the region.

+size(r)

+Returns the size of the complete region.

-where expr is an expression, and r is a region expression, see Region expression, page 479.
+where expr is an expression, and r is a region expression, see Region expression, page 489

 In the linker configuration file, an expression is a 65-bit value with the range -2^64 to 2^64.
 The expression syntax closely follows C syntax with some minor exceptions.
-There are no assignments, casts, pre- or post-operations, and no address operations (, &, [], ->, and .).
+There are no assignments, casts, pre or post-operations, and no address operations (\, &, [], ->, and .).
 Some operations that extract a value from a region expression, etc, use a syntax resembling that of a function call.
 A boolean expression returns 0 (False) or 1 (True).